Escalation Guide for Contracting Parties

 - Vague citation of "the Producer Price Index" rather

-code number.
+code.
 See guideline (3).

-- Citation of the all commodities index or the industrial commodities
+- Citation of the All Commodities index or the Industrial Commodities

+- Ambiguous references to dates.
 See guideline (5).

 - Lack of a provision for a successor index should the designated

-become temporarily unavailable.
 See guideline (6).